gautamdb/gautamdb.github.io/blog/milk-products/README.md

 I think this is how cheese or cottage cheese is made.

-I have now put the solid stuff, which is wrapped in a cloth, between two plates, and put a weight on it to compress it ((see here: [1](compressing_1.jpg) [2](compressing_2.jpg)).
-Letting it be like that for 5 hours, and checking on it after that!
+I have now put the solid stuff, which is wrapped in a cloth, between two plates, and put a weight on it to compress it (see here: [1](compressing_1.jpg) [2](compressing_2.jpg)).
+Leaving it like that for 5 hours, and checking on it after that!